 - Burrata - Burrata is a soft, flavorful Italian cheese.
 It has a mozzarella-like exterior and is filled with stracciatella, a creamy cheese.

 - Fresh basil - Fresh basil adds an herby flavor and garnish to the dish.

-- Arugula - Arugula is a cruciferous vegetable rich in Vitamin B5.
+- Arugula - Arugula is a peppery cruciferous vegetable.

 - Balsamic glaze - Balsamic glaze is a rich, concentrated vinegar originating in Italy.
 It has a syrupy texture and a dark, bold balsamic flavor.

 - Cheese - Instead of burrata, use water mozzarella, ciliegine, monterey jack, cheddar, or bocconcini cheese for the scrambled eggs with cheese.

 - Lettuce - Use baby spinach, baby kale, or a spring mix instead of arugula for a different salad.

 - Tomatoes - Use grape or diced tomatoes instead of cherry tomatoes.
 Roma, heirloom, and campari tomatoes are also delicious options.

 - Spicy - Add chili pepper flakes while cooking the tomatoes to add heat.